 Zuid-Holland combines high economic value, a large accumulation of knowledge and culture and a high population density.
 What makes Zuid-Holland unique is the constant need to protect these valuable assets against the water, either from the North Sea or from rivers and inland waterways.
 Water safety is, therefore, not just one of Zuid-Holland’s priorities, but also one of our traditional strengths.
 It has made our province a leader in delta technology.

-Numerous regions throughout Europe are looking to the Netherlands to see how we address water safety, an issue that is high on the agenda due to recent floods.
+Numerous regions throughout Europe are looking to the Netherlands to see how we address water safety, an issue that is high on the agenda due to floods occured the past.
 By collaborating with other regions, we can also learn from strategies used elsewhere in Europe.
 Drawing on the knowledge and innovation capabilities of the strong Zuid-Holland water and delta cluster, we must promote adaptations to climate change while seeking to preserve and protect the environment.

 A striking example is the Zandmotor (Sand Motor), a project co-financed with European funds, which aims to ascertain whether the five-yearly sand replenishments for coastal protection purposes can be realised in a sustainable and natural manner.
 The results of the first five years' research on the Sand Motor show that it is not only meeting expectations, but exceeding them: the Sand Motor is a successful driver of innovative coastal maintenance.